 What’s more, Gymnema appears to have anti-inflammatory properties of its own.
 This is thought to be due to its content of tannins and saponins, which are beneficial plant compounds.

-Gymnema sylvestre leaves are considered immunostimulatory, meaning they can stimulate the immune system to help fight inflammation (8).
+Gymnema sylvestre leaves are considered immunostimulatory, meaning they can regulate the immune system, reducing inflammation (

-People with diabetes not only suffer from high blood sugar and insulin sensitivity but may also have decreased antioxidant enzyme levels, which can contribute to inflammation (6).
+People with diabetes not only suffer from high blood sugar and insulin resistance but may also have decreased antioxidant levels, which can contribute to inflammation (

 Due to its anti-inflammatory properties, Gymnema sylvestre can help those with diabetes and high blood sugar in a variety of ways, including by fighting inflammation.

-Summary The tannins and saponins in Gymnema have anti-inflammatory properties that help fight inflammation.
-Its ability to block sugar absorption also contributes to this effect.
+The tannins and saponins in Gymnema have anti-inflammatory properties that help fight inflammation.

 Gymnema sylvestre is traditionally consumed as a tea or by chewing its leaves.